Monthly Budgeting for Expats in China

 Living costs in China vary significantly depending on your location.

-Cities like Beijing, Shanghai, and Shenzhen are more expensive, while smaller cities and towns are relatively affordable.
+Major cities like Beijing, Shanghai, and Shenzhen are more expensive, while smaller cities such as Chengdu, Xi’an, or Kunming are more affordable.

 Key Expenses to Consider